 The family bought 3,000 acres and began constructing the Broadwell Inn, a stop-and-go place for people traveling in and out of Springfield.
 This place offered passersby lodging and water for their horses, allowing the Broadwells to sell alcohol in the bar.

-The inn’s success brought people to Clayville, and the town started to grow.
+The inn’s success brought people to Clayville, and the town grew.
 In 1850, the railroad came through the city.
 With railroads in place, there wasn’t as much need for an inn where people could spend the night or allow horses to rest, so the tavern and inn started to die out until eventually sold.

 In early 1900, the roads were paved, and motor vehicles became the norm.
 The main street in Clayville became what is still known today as Illinois Route 125.

 With the tavern’s demise, jobs were lost, and the center of the town was relocated to Pleasant Plains.
 In 2009, the Pleasant Plains Historical Society and a non-profit organization obtained the tavern and the surrounding lands.
-They created the Clayville Historic Site, a museum, and place for activities.
+They created the Clayville Historic Site, a museum and activity place.

 Conclusion

-Illinois is one of those states where a community can succeed wherever they go.
-Plenty of lands to exploit, freshwater, and a great location overall.
+Illinois is one of those states where a community can succeed wherever it goes.
+There are plenty of lands to exploit, freshwater, and a great location overall.
 This is why many ghost towns speak more about the people looking for greener pastures than the land itself.